IBM-Automation-SPGI/Event-Automation-PoT/1/index.md

 20. The interface will load an **Import YAML** configuration tool, with a black canvas awaiting input.
 Here you can supply _YAML_ (Yet Another Markup Language) or _JSON_ files to define new deployments on the OpenShift cluster.

     The YAML definition of the Apache Kafka connector "bridge" has been prepared ahead of time.
-Copy and paste the following YAML _exactly_ as written into the **Import YAML** canvas (remember to change XX to your student ID):
+Copy and paste the following YAML _exactly_ as written into the **Import YAML** canvas (<span style="color:red;font-weight:bold;">remember to change XX to your student ID</span>):

     ```yaml